 - Trademark opposition

 According to Trademark Act, 1999 the trademark can be refused and marked under Trademark Objection or Trademark Opposition.
 It can be –

-- Trademark examiner can raise a trademark objection under Section 11 or Sections 9(1) of the Trademarks Act.
+- Trademark examiner can raise a trademark objection under Section 11 or Section 9(1) of the Trademarks Act.

-- The trademark opposition can be raised by any person when the trademark will be published in a trademark journal under the Trademark Act of India.
+- Trademark opposition can be raised by any person when the trademark will be published in a trademark journal under the Trademark Act of India.